aairom/modernizeapplication-ta/README.md

-# Evaluate On-Premises JavaApplication with IBM Cloud Transformation Advisor on IBM Cloud Managed OpenrShift and Cloud Pak for Applications
+# Evaluate On-Premises JavaApplication with IBM Cloud Transformation Advisor on IBM Cloud Managed OpenShift and Cloud Pak for Applications

 **Note: this lab is adopted from:
 *https://www.onlinedigitallearning.com/mod/page/view.php?id=74202*